vorburger/opendaylight-etcd/README.md

 ## FAQ

+### About this project

 * _What is the status of this project?_ As of late July 2018, it's Proof of Concept (POC) with the `EtcdDBTest` illustrating, successfully, that the ODL MD SAL DataBroker API can be implemented on top of the etcd data store.

 * _What's the point of this?_ The main goal is to have the option in ODL to completely avoid the home grown Raft/clustering code.
 This will ease maintenance.

+* _Is this project going to automagically solve all sorts of performance issues you may face in ODL today?_ Nope.
 Increasing ODL performance (compared to CDS) is not a goal of this project.

+* _How will we upgrade the code from today's clustering solution to an etcd based datastore?_ The idea is that ultimately this will simply be a new alternative feature installation, and require absolutely no change to any existing application code.

+* _How will we migrate the data from today to tomorrow during customer upgrades?_ Replay based upgrades start with a fresh new empty datastore, so this is a non-issue.
+(A non replay based upgrade procedures would have to export the datastore content using DAEXIM, and re-import a dump into an instance with an etcd datastore.)

 * _How can you try this out?_ The "packaging" work to make this available as a Karaf feature, and (more importantly) some re-factorings required in ODL to make it easy to install instead of CDS for real world testing is still to be done.

 * _How can you help?_ Please see the [TODO.md](TODO.md) and start contributing!

+### About etcd

+* _What is etcd?_ [etcd](https://coreos.com/etcd/) is a distributed [key value store](https://en.wikipedia.org/wiki/Key-value_database) that provides a reliable way to store data across a cluster of machines.
+Communication between etcd machines is handled via the Raft consensus algorithm.

+* _Why etcd?_ Among many other users, etcd is the database used in Kubernetes (and its distributions such as OpenShift).
+It makes sense to align ODL to this.
+With the Core OS acquisition, Red Hat has etcd expertise.

+* _Why not XYZ as a KV DB?_ There are a number of other Key Value DBs; notably e.g. Redis et al.  Some of the code from this project likely is a good basis for you to write adapters to other KV DBs.
+Have fun!

+* _I [read somewhere online](https://coreos.com/etcd/docs/latest/learning/api_guarantees.html) that "etcd clients may have issues with operations that time out (network disruption for example) and will not send an abort respond".
+How do we plan on dealing with this?_  This will cause a timeout at [the GRPC layer](https://grpc.io) internally, which will lead to a failure on the MD SAL (commit) operation, which will be propagated to the ODL application client - as it should; all good.

+* _I heard that "On network split (AKA split brain) read request may be served mistakenly by the minority split."
+How do we plan on dealing with this?_ [According to this documentation](https://github.com/coreos/etcd/blob/master/Documentation/op-guide/failures.md), "there is no 'split-brain' in etcd".

+* _But, but, but..._ Please consult with the opensource etcd community, or obtain professional support, for further doubts about and issues with etcd - just like you would say in OpenStack if you had a problem with its MariaDB (mysql) database.
+Relying on a well established and here-to-stay persistence engine, instead of building, debugging and maintaining a home grown one, is really the main point of this project! ;-)

+* _No, really.
+I know better than etcd._  Perhaps you should contribute your superior expertise to etcd instead of continuing to build yet another database inside OpenDaylight?